-Now let's go to 1-John 3.
-We ended up last time by covering 1-John 3:16, and we looked at many of the verses in the New Testament where we have chapter three and verse sixteen and it turned out to be quite profound.
+We ended up in part nine by covering 1-John 3:16, and we looked at many of the verses in the New Testament where we have chapter three and verse sixteen and it turned out to be quite profound.
 Now, not all 3:16s match up, but there were enough of them.
+Let's just review:

-Now, let's just review 1-John 3:16 again: "By this very act we have known the love of God... [in sending His Son, Christ] ...because He laid down His life for us: and we ourselves are to lay down our lives for the brethren.
+1-John 3:16: "By this very act we have known the love of God... [in sending His Son Christ] ...because He laid down His life for us: and we ourselves are to lay down our lives for the brethren.
 But whoever has this world's goods, and sees his brother in need, and shuts up his feelings of compassion from him, how can the love of God be dwelling in him?" (vs 16-17).

-And all the way through, wherever you see the 'ing'-as I've mentioned before-it is a present tense verb or it is a present tense participle indicating ongoing action, or something that is continuously taking place. "...how is the love of God dwelling in him?"
+All the way through it is a present tense verb or it is a present tense participle indicating ongoing action, or something that is continuously taking place. "...how can the love of God be dwelling in him?"

 Now, let's look at a couple of Scriptures.
-Let's go to James, the second chapter, and James says the same thing.
-James put it in another way, and it's quite interesting the way that he does this.
-Notice what he says concerning the law.
+James says the same thing.
+James put it in another way, and it's quite interesting the way that he does this; notice what he says concerning the Law.
 And I think it's profound that it is, it is the same way in the Epistles of John.
-Many people look to the 'royal law.'
+Many people look to the 'Royal Law.'
 What is the 'golden rule' in business?
-He who has the gold sets the rules.
+He who has the gold sets the rules!
 That's not the 'golden rule' of God.

 James 2:8: "If you are truly keeping the Royal Law according to the Scripture, 'You shall love your neighbor as yourself,' you are doing well.
 But if you have respect of persons, you are practicing sin, being convicted by the law as transgressors" (vs 8-9).

-Now, that's interesting-isn't it?
-Which commandment then does that encompass?
+Which commandment does that encompass?
 Many!
 Many!
-You go back and read in the book of Deuteronomy and Exodus how many laws pertain to your neighbor, his property, his field, his animals, his wife, his children-and all of those are encompassed in this law.
+You go back and read in the book of Deuteronomy and Exodus how many laws pertain to your neighbor, his property, his field, his animals, his wife, his children-and all of those are encompassed in this Law.
 But, if you have 'respect of persons' you're sinning.
-So that takes it above and beyond then-doesn't it?
+That takes it above and beyond then-doesn't it?
 Yes, it does!

-Now, notice what he says here in v 10: "For if anyone keeps the whole law, but sins in one aspect, he becomes guilty of all....
-[Now, Sunday-keepers need to think about that.] ...For He Who said, 'You shall not commit adultery,' also said, 'You shall not commit murder.'
-Now if you do not commit adultery, but you commit murder, you have become a transgressor of the law" (vs 10-11).
-So, you know what someone is going to say: 'See, he didn't say the Sabbath-did he?'
+Verse 10: "For if anyone keeps the whole Law, but sins in one aspect, he becomes guilty of all....
+[Sunday-keepers need to think about that] ...For He Who said, 'You shall not commit adultery,' also said, 'You shall not commit murder.'
+Now, if you do not commit adultery, but you commit murder, you have become a transgressor of the Law' (vs 10-11).
+You know what someone is going to say: 'See, he didn't say the Sabbath-did he?'

 - Does he have to?
 No! - Why? - Who is James?
 The brother of the Lord correct? - What was he?
-He was the apostle at Jerusalem. - Do you think when he was alive they had Sunday-keeping in Jerusalem? - Was Sunday/Sabbath-keeping a controversy then?
+He was the apostle at Jerusalem! - Do you think when he was alive they had Sunday-keeping in Jerusalem? - Was Sunday/Sabbath-keeping a controversy then?
 No way!

-So that's why this is mentioned.
+That's why this is mentioned.
 If it were a problem back then he surely would have mentioned it-wouldn't he?
 Yes, indeed!